Grellingen: Economy

 In 2000, there were 476 workers who commuted into the municipality and 655 workers who commuted away.
 The municipality is a net exporter of workers, with about 1.4 workers leaving the municipality for every one entering.
 About 21.4% of the workforce coming into Grellingen are coming from outside Switzerland.
 Of the working population, 20.9% used public transportation to get to work, and 48.8% used a private car.

 Religion

 From the 2000 census, 785 or 49.2% were Roman Catholic, while 274 or 17.2% belonged to the Swiss Reformed Church.
 Of the rest of the population, there were 21 members of an Orthodox church (or about 1.32% of the population), there were 3 individuals (or about 0.19% of the population) who belonged to the Christian Catholic Church, and there were 48 individuals (or about 3.01% of the population) who belonged to another Christian church.
 There were 194 (or about 12.16% of the population) who were Islamic.
 There were 2 individuals who were Buddhist, 16 individuals who were Hindu, 1 individual who belonged to another church.
 199 (or about 12.48% of the population) belonged to no church, are agnostic or atheist, and 52 individuals (or about 3.26% of the population) did not answer the question.

-Transport

-Grellingen sits on the Basel–Biel/Bienne line and is served by local trains at Grellingen.